cdmx-in/wappler_ac_ag_grid/README.md

 **Button[i] Action Button Condition**
 Specify the condition to Show the Button[i] Action button, eg: code==TEST, or status==COMPLETED||status==FINISHED or status==COMPLETED&&user_status==true

+# Button Class Toggles
+The Button Class Toggles feature provides a way to define and manage classes for action buttons within a grid, based on certain data conditions.
+This can be useful for dynamically updating button styles based on the state of the row data.
+Specify the condition to apply the defined class on the Action button, eg: code==TEST, or status==COMPLETED||status==FINISHED or status==COMPLETED&&user_status==true

 # Action Attributes